ru-corporate/boo/README.md

 ### Years and file size

-Suported years are listed below:
+Suported years are listed below.
+Raw file sizes are from 500Mb to 1.6Gb.

 |   Year |   Size (Mb) |
 |--------|-------------|